catarina-moreira/PINNs_Reading_Group/SINDy/README.md

 - **The Library: what terms describe the dynamics?** Even if I measure the right variable, how do I know that my dynamics are polynomial?
 How do I know they are quadratic, cubic, etc? how do I design the library, so that I can get a dynamical system that is sparse and accurate
 - **The Optimization: what algorithms that we use to get a sparse model?** It is in this challenge that a lot of the physics informed machine learning comes in.
 If I know partial physics, can I enforce that in my optimization?
 Can I constrain my optimization to give me sparse solutions?

+## Training Data and Disambiguating Models

+SINDy requires relatively cleaned data, sampled

+polynomial fitting though the noisy data and then takes the derivative of that

 ## References